 Queen Mary offers a wide range of scholarship schemes to international students at both undergraduate and postgraduate levels.

 Please refer to our scholarships and funding page for more information.

-Rory Clarke is the Country Manager for the Philippines and is happy to help any of our prospective Filipino students with any questions they might have about the university.
+Siewmang Yee is the Country Manager for the Philippines and is happy to help any of our prospective Filipino students in the Philippines with any questions they might have about the university.